kfjahnke/envutil/README.md

 with envutil, pass --ctc (which stands for center-to-center).
 Otherwise, there will be subtle errors along the cube face edges which can easily go unnoticed.
 Make sure you figure out which 'flavour' your cubemaps are.

+# extract utility to extract an image from an environment.

+This program takes a 2:1 lat/lon environment or a 1:6 cubemap image as input and produces output in the specified orientation, projection, field of view and extent.
+The program is new and will still need some tweaking, but it's already functional.
+This started out as a simple demo for 'steppers' (stepper.cc is still there with the initial code), but I thought that, with a bit of additional parameterization, it would make a useful tool.
+For the time being, it only uses bilinear interpolation, so the resolution of the output should be close to the input's.
+The output projection can be one of "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
+The geometrical extent of the output is set up most conveniently by passing --hfov, the horizontal field of view of the output.
+The x0, x1, y0, and y1 parameters allow passing specific extent values (in model space units), which should rarely be necessary.
+To specify a 3D rotation, pass Euler angles yaw, pitch and roll - they default to zero: no rotation.
+The size of the output is given by --width and --height.
+You must pass an output filename with --output; --input specifies the environment image.
+Currently, the output is always plain RGB, alpha is ignored.

+## --input INPUT         input file name (mandatory)

+Any image file which has 2:1 aspect ratio will be accepted as lat/lon environment map, and any image file with 1:6 aspect ratio will be accepted as a cubemap.
+See --6 for a way to load a cubemap from six separate cube face image files.

+## --output OUTPUT       output file name (mandatory)

+The output will be stored under this name.
+See --6 for a way to store cubemaps to six separate cube face image files.

+## --width EXTENT    width of the output

+in pixel units.
+For cubemaps, this should be precisely six times the height.

+## --height EXTENT   height of the output

+in pixel units.

+## --projection PRJ  target projection

+Pass on of the supported output projections: "spherical", "cylindrical", "rectilinear", "stereographic", "fisheye" or "cubemap".
+The default is "rectilinear".

+## --hfov ANGLE      horiziontal field of view of the output (in degrees)

+For cubemap output, you want precisely 90 degrees - or a bit more, if your cubemap processing software can handle such cubemaps.
+The 'natural' limit for rectilinear images is 180 degrees, but this does not produce 'sensible' output.
+Same for stereographic images. spherical, cylindrical and fisheye output can have any field of view - the environment image will be periodized for hfov larger than 360 degrees.

+## --yaw ANGLE       yaw of the virtual camera (in degrees)
+## --pitch ANGLE     pitch of the virtual camera (in degrees)
+## --roll ANGLE      roll of the virtual camera (in degrees)

+These three angles are applied to the 'virtual camera' taking the extracted view.
+They default to zero.
+It's okay to pass just one or two.

+## --x0 EXTENT       low end of the horizontal range
+## --x1 EXTENT       high end of the horizontal range
+## --y0 EXTENT       low end of the vertical range
+## --y1 EXTENT       high end of the vertical range

+These are special values which can be used to specify the extent, in model space units, of the output.
+This requires some understanding of the inner workings of this program - if you use -v, the verbose output will tell you for each extraction which extent values are generated from a field of view parameter, given a specific projection.
+This can help you figure out specific values you may want to pass, e.g. to produce anisotropic output.